 Each campus was supported through the creation of a I-DEA committee, which combines staff, student and parent representatives from each school (Early-Years, Primary, Middle, Secondary).

-From these I-DEA committees, representatives will be sent to work in the foundation steering committee, which is made up of the Director General David Hawley, I-DEA advisor Yasmine Sadri, board member leading I-DEA initiatives René Bujard, additional members of the board, and wider community.
+From these I-DEA committees, representatives have been sent to the foundation steering wheel, which is made up of the Director General David Hawley, I-DEA advisor Yasmine Sadri, board member leading I-DEA initiatives René Bujard, additional members of the board, and wider community.

 Members of the campus I-DEA committees and their working groups have had an initial two day training in inclusion, diversity, equity and anti-racism by VISIONS.

-In parallel, all members of the campus I-DEA committees are asked to share personal objectives and define how any institutional outcomes can be supported on a campus level.
-They then promote and work toward these goals in their respective staff, student or parent working groups.
+In parallel, all members of the campus I-DEA committees were asked to share personal objectives and defined how any institutional outcomes can be supported on a campus level.
+They then promote and work toward these goals in the form of campus projects in their respective staff, student or parent working groups.